How it All Began...

 Describe receiving the call that your baby was being born and traveling to meet him/her:

 Our birthmother had some medical issues that prompted her to be in the hospital frequently towards the end of the pregnancy.
-The morning before he was born she took herself to the hospital because of severe back pain.
+The morning before our son was born she took herself to the hospital because of severe back pain.
 We were ready to leave and could have been there for the delivery but she was only one centimeter dilated.
-We kept asking her “Do you think it’s time?” because it was a 24 hour drive for us.
-By 8pm that night we get a call from her that she’s now four centimeters and she’s going to deliver.
+It was a 24-hour drive for us, so we kept asking her “Do you think it’s time?”
+By 8pm that night we got a call from her that she was now four centimeters and she was going to deliver.
 At that point it was utter chaos.
 We had most of our stuff packed in the RV in anticipation of needing to go quickly.
-We were in our pajamas getting ready to jump into bed.
-Then we were running and making sure we had clothes and all those last things.
+We were in our pajamas getting ready to jump into bed, then we were running around and making sure we had clothes and all those last things.
 We were on the road to Texas by 9:30pm.
 It was exciting but at the same time it was utter chaos.

 Describe the feeling of finally meeting your baby:

 Very surreal.
-Until those papers are signed and the baby is in the car you still have nerves and doubts.
+Until those papers are signed and the baby is in the car, you still have nerves and doubts.
 There is still apprehension.
-You’re thinking “Is this really happening?
+You’re thinking, “Is this really happening?
 Is something going to go wrong?”
-You are nervous with the wait period of the birthparents signing off their rights.
+You are nervous about the waiting period of the birthparents signing off their rights.
 It was exciting and I had lots of emotions.
-It was also challenging because the birthmother is in the room.
+It was also challenging because the birthmother was in the room.
 It was challenging to express everything I was feeling because you have another person that’s not feeling the same way.
 There is somebody who is hurting.
 It was a bit uncomfortable for a lot of reasons.
 I think I was more nervous because...I’m now a mom!

 What is your relationship like with the birthmother?

-We still communicate with the birthmother.
+We still communicate with our son's birthmother.
 It’s primarily through Facebook.

 Would you adopt again?

-I would love for my son to have a sibling but I don’t know emotionally if I could do that again.
+I would love for my son to have a sibling, but I don’t know emotionally if I could do it all again.

 What is something you would like to share with other adoptive parents?

-You have to keep in mind there will be a positive end result; no matter what the ups and downs because there’s going to be loads of them.
-Even though we think very highly of our son’s birthmother she would not have been able to give him the life that we’ve given him and that to me is worth everything.
+You have to keep in mind there will be a positive end result, no matter what the ups and downs because there’s going to be loads of them.
+Even though we think very highly of our son’s birthmother, she knew she would not have been able to give him the life that we’ve given him.
 It’s worth every struggle because I know I will give him the best life ever.